student392/Expense-Managemnt-System/README.md

 ▶️ Run the Backend

 Start the FastAPI server:
 uvicorn backend.server:app --reload
 This will run the API at http://localhost:8000.

 ▶️ Run the Frontend

 In a new terminal:
 streamlit run frontend/app.py
 The Streamlit UI will open in your browser.

 🧪 Testing

 Run all tests using:
 pytest

 📄 License
 This project is licensed under the Apache-2.0 License — see the LICENSE file for details.

+This project is licensed under the Apache-2.0 License — see the LICENSE file for details.